A BSDE approach to the asymmetric risk-sensitive optimization and its applications: Asymmetric risk-sensitive control problems

-in (\ref{SMP}) by simple calculation.
-When $\Gamma=\frac{\theta}{2}\mathrm{I}_{d\times d}$, under the same assumption in \cite{LimZhou05} that the value function is sufficiently smooth, we have $\bar{Z}(t)=\sigma^{\intercal}(t,\bar{X}(t),\bar{u}(t))p(t)$ and then the new term (\ref{asymmetric-SMP-new-term}) degenerates into the MP in \cite{LimZhou05}.
+\begin{remark} When $\Gamma=\frac{\theta}{2}\mathrm{I}_{d\times d}$, under the same assumption in \cite{LimZhou05} that the value function is sufficiently smooth, the obtained stochastic maximum principle degenerates into the MP in \cite{LimZhou05}.
 Therefore, without the smooth assumption imposed on the value function, it is more convenient and straightforward to use (\ref{intro-obje-recursive} ) and (\ref{intro-FBSDE-state-eq}) to formulate the risk-sensitive control problem in \cite{LimZhou05} so that one does not have to introduce the auxiliary state equation and use the logarithmic transformation.